cchdo/exchange/docs/common.rst

 File Identification Stamp
 ---------------------------------
-The first line of a WHP-Exchange file MUST contain the file identification stamp which is a file identifier (either BOTTLE or CTD) and a creation stamp seperated by a :unicode_info:`,` with no spaces.
+The first line of a WHP-Exchange file MUST contain the file identification stamp which is a file identifier (either BOTTLE or CTD) and a creation stamp seperated by a :unicode_info:`,` with no spaces **(Or can there be a space after the comma?)**.
 The file identifier will either be ``BOTTLE`` in the case of water samples or ``CTD`` in the case of a CTD profile.
 The creation stamp contains information on when the file was created and who created it.